From: Rosemary Austin-Cooper

-I went to see the last performance of the Haven Players’ pantomime Cinderella at Stone Cross Hall and it was pure joy, three hours of good family entertainment.
+I went with my family to see the last performance of the Haven Players pantomime Red Riding Hood, and jolly good it was too.

 They are an extremely talented group and we return year after year, as we wait in eager anticipation of the show.

 Two and a half hours of fun and laughter is good for the soul, and that is what we got!

 There were many strong performances and the incomparable Dame always delivers over and above.

 He is a real star and his comedy timing is excellent.

 Mr Wolf, The Doctor, Red Riding Hood and Tom were all excellent, and the story unfolded nicely, with the wolf eating Granny particularly well executed.